The Borough Council is starting a new capital works project for the Hunstanton Coastal Defences

 In 2019, the Council adopted the Hunstanton Coastal Management Plan, and we have since been implementing this plan which splits the Hunstanton coast into two areas:

-Hunstanton Cliffs have currently have a no active intervention management policy, following national Shoreline Management Plan policy and regular monitoring of erosion is undertaken (find out more in our Hunstanton cliffs monitoring document).
-For Hunstanton Town (Unit B), there is a ‘hold the line’ of existing defences management policy, and over recent years this has been implemented by an annual patch and mend repair approach to defects identified as part of annual asset inspection surveys, alongside health and safety repairs (find out more in our current coastal works document).
+Hunstanton Cliffs have currently have a no active intervention management policy, following national Shoreline Management Plan policy and regular monitoring of erosion is undertaken (find out more on our Hunstanton cliffs monitoring page.
+For Hunstanton Town (Unit B), there is a ‘hold the line’ of existing defences management policy, and over recent years this has been implemented by an annual patch and mend repair approach to defects identified as part of annual asset inspection surveys, alongside health and safety repairs (find out more on our current coastal works page).

 A series of coastal trend reports were completed by the Borough Council and Environment Agency between 2020-2022, which confirmed a change in coastal processes has occurred at Hunstanton, resulting in ongoing erosion (loss) of beach material.
 Following this, an asset condition survey was completed in May 2023, and this recommended a series of ‘geotechnical investigations’ should be undertaken.